vassantfinance/docs/blog/blog/2026-06-16-before-using-ai-build-your-own-parameters.md

 # Understand the Nuances

 Other factors play an important role too.
-Look at their business model.
+Look at their [business model](https://www.investopedia.com/terms/b/businessmodel.asp).
 Is it unique like a universal subscription?
 Are there big innovative initiatives you can point to?
 Or perhaps the company hit on a niche.
 These are all relevant questions and considerations.

 # Be OK With Risk

 Finally the most obvious part of the process is to be OK with risk.
 This is the nature of capital markets, and it's oftentimes the part that scares people away from giving themselves more autonomy.
-It makes sense, the average investor underperforms.
+It makes sense, [the average investor underperforms](https://lanningfinancial.com/why-the-average-investor-underperforms-the-market/).
 But we truly believe at Vassant that there is nothing to worry about when you're strategic and thorough.
 When you're curious.
 When you're playing your cards smartly.

 # Yeah, But What About AI?!

 We get it, some will be tempted to just plug everything into AI – we're not naive (and no, that em dash is not AI in action).
 Studies have shown the effectiveness of AI as it navigates the markets.
-A study just released recently by the Stanford School of Business found that an AI analyst outperformed a fund manager by 600% when actioning upon data between 1990 and 2020.
-And companies like Robinhood are begging to fold them into their product suite.
+A study released recently by the [Stanford School of Business](https://www.gsb.stanford.edu/) found that an AI analyst outperformed a fund manager by 600% when actioning upon data between 1990 and 2020.
+And companies like [Robinhood](https://robinhood.com/) are begging to fold them into their product suite.

 So why us and not them, or, it?
 We know that users still want control.
 And people still want to learn on their own.
 Those 600% returns are not guaranteed when applied to the modern, daily market, and that's why it's more important than ever to learn principles and standard processes of investing so you can be prepared for what rears around the corner.